- Pk 636: RWP-PEW 1420-1500

 - LHE = Lahore

-I started my airline flying career on Sept 15, 1969 as a First Officer on Fokker F-27 Friendship (Reg.
-AP-ALN), a 44-seater twin engine turbo-propeller aircraft at Rawalpindi*, the Northern Areas Base of Pakistan International Airlines.
+I started my airline flying career on 15 September 1969 as First Officer on Fokker F-27 Friendship, registration AP-ALN, a 44-seater twin-engine turbo-propeller aircraft at Rawalpindi*, the Northern Areas Base of Pakistan International Airlines.
 The others were Lahore, Karachi and Dacca.

 *Rawalpindi also serves Islamabad

-Northern Pakistan is a scenic, beautiful but an inhospitable mountainous terrain with airfields at Gilgit, Skardu and Chitral.
-Weather remains a concern for departures in the mornings and there were many cancellations because of the approach valley being blocked by clouds.
+Northern Pakistan is scenic and beautiful area but with an inhospitable mountainous terrain with airfields at Gilgit, Skardu and Chitral.
+Weather remains a concern for departures all the time and there were many cancellations because the approach valley was covered in clouds.
 The airplane couldn’t fly above the mountains.
-We had daily flights to Peshawar and what is narrated below, happened on one of the flights out of Peshawar for Rawalpindi on June 12, 1970.
+We had daily flights to Peshawar and what is narrated below, happened on one of the flights from Peshawar to Rawalpindi on 12 June 1970.

 * Sky is divided into eight parts (octas).
 6 octas means 6 parts of the sky are covered by this type of cloud, cumulonimbus (thunderstorm cloud).

-The captain, with an eye on the weather radar, was flying and maneuvering the aircraft to climb over the clouds which were also rising at the same time.
+The captain, with an eye on the weather radar, was flying and manoeuvring the aircraft to climb over the clouds which were also rising at the same time.
 It was night with showers of heavy rain, hail, pelting the windshield along with heavy static in our ears and arcing on the windshield known as St Elmo’s fire.
-I had lost track of the VOR radial (electronic track direction) we were flying on, for we had drifted past the station identification signal and the aircraft’s altitude had reached 22000 feet.
-Heavy turbulence, flashes of lightning, and thunder continued, so much so that the passengers grew very uncomfortable, and the air hostess came to the cockpit, and said,
+I had lost track of the VOR radial (electronic direction) we were flying on, for we had drifted past the station identification signal and the aircraft’s altitude had reached 22000 feet.
+Heavy turbulence, flashes of lightning, and thunder continued, so much that the passengers grew very uncomfortable, and the air hostess came to the cockpit, and said, should we start praying?

-I tried to calm her down by saying that one could pray at any time, and then by the grace of God, we were picked up by the Air Force radar station at Sakesar, near Sargodha.
+I tried to calm myself and her down by saying that one could pray at any time, and just then we were picked up by the Air Force radar station at Sakesar, near Sargodha.
 We were given our position relative to Sargodha, and the captain asked me to plot the track to Lahore on the map, which I still remember was 114 degrees magnetic.
-So a forty four minutes flight turned into a two hour nightmare when we finally made it to Lahore with low fuel booster pumps lights on.
-It was a harrowing experience for me and my whole body ached the next day because of it.
+So, a forty-four minutes flight turned into a two hour nightmare when we finally made it to Lahore with low fuel booster pumps lights on.
+It was a harrowing experience for me and my body ached the next day because of it.

 FOKKER F27 FRIENDSHIP: The F27, a medium-range turbo-prop transport first flew on Nov 24, 1955 and went into service in 1958.
 It was produced by Fokker in Holland and Fairchild in the US.
 A familiar sight on airline routes around the world for thirty years; it was conceived initially as a possible replacement for the venerable Douglas DC-3 and was purchased by 168 customers in 63 countries.
-Production ended in 1986 and during its era, more aircraft types was manufactured than any other European airline.
+Production ended in 1986.
 This high-wing aircraft was noisy and was said to shake like a cement mixer, but it provided affordable and efficient service and despite early reservations about its safety, the F27 has proved to be one of the safest aircraft in its class.